 If you are unsure where your local disposal site is located then you can contact your local council offices to find out.

-Do you have any more questions that we haven’t answered in our ‘Frequently asked Questions’ section above?
+Do you have any more questions about asbestos that we haven’t answered in our ‘Asbestos frequently asked Questions’ section above?
 Then feel free to get in touch and ask us anything you like.
-You can fill in our contact form to the right of this page or give us a call on 0161 763 3727.
+You can fill in our contact form on this page or give us a call on 0161 763 3727.

 Duty holders and employers have a legal responsibility to manage asbestos in their building so as not to put employees at risk.
 Contact our Armco office for asbestos management and refurbishment/ demolition surveys on 0161 763 3727 or by visiting https://www.armco.org.uk/.